Why our free diagnostic is the entire product, not a trial

 What this design tells you about how we operate

 Pricing decisions are revealed-preference statements about what a company believes about its own product.
-Three things the free-audit-is-the-product design says about Enso, on the record:
+Three things the free-diagnostic-is-the-product design says about Enso, on the record:

-• We believe the snapshot is genuinely actionable.If our free audit didn’t give a CMO enough to act on, we’d have to gate it, because it would be embarrassing to ship.
+- We believe the snapshot is genuinely actionable.If our free diagnostic didn’t give a CMO enough to act on, we’d have to gate it, because it would be embarrassing to ship.
 The fact that we don’t gate it is our highest-confidence claim about the product’s quality.

-• We believe re-measurement is genuinely worth paying for.If the answer were static, the subscription wouldn’t be defensible and we’d have to gate the snapshot to make money.
-The fact that we charge for cadence rather than features is a bet that the underlying signal moves enough to matter.
+- We believe re-measurement is genuinely worth paying for.If the answer were static, the subscription wouldn’t be defensible and we’d have to gate the snapshot to make money.
+The fact that we charge for on-demand reruns and history rather than for deeper diagnostics is a bet that the underlying signal moves enough to matter.

-• We’re willing to lose deals where the buyer only ever needed one snapshot.Some buyers will run the free audit, act on it, and never come back.
+- We’re willing to lose deals where the buyer only ever needed one snapshot.Some buyers will run the free diagnostic, act on it, and never come back.
 That’s fine.
 We’d rather be the tool that helped them than the tool that frustrated them into paying.
 The buyers who do come back are the ones who realized the answer changes — those are the customers worth having.

 The right thing to charge for is whatever creates ongoing work for the customer.
 Snapshots don’t.
-Cadence does.
+Keeping the measurement current does.

 If you’re evaluating GEO tools right now